Critical infrastructure and cybersecurity

 - the Directive on Security of Network and Information Systems (the NIS Directive) (EU) 2016/1148

-The Special Eurobarometer 492, carried out in 2019, shows that 86% of EU citizens agree there should be more cooperation on cybersecurity in the field of energy between Member States to ensure access to secure energy.
+The Special Eurobarometer 492, carried out in 2019, shows that 86% of EU citizens agree there should be more cooperation on cybersecurity in the field of energy between EU countries to ensure access to secure energy.

 The far-reaching EU Security Union Strategy, presented in July 2020, aims to ensure European security in both the physical and the digital world in all parts of society.
 Acknowledging the need for sector specific initiatives, particularly in the energy sector, the strategy outlines an upcoming initiative to make critical energy infrastructure more resilient against physical, cyber and hybrid threats.
 This will ensure a level playing field for energy operators across borders.

-- real-time requirements - some energy systems need to react so fast that standard security measures such as authentication of a command or verification of a digital signature can simply not be introduced due to the delay these measures impose
+Some energy systems need to react so fast that standard security measures, such as authentication of a command, or verification of a digital signature, can simply not be introduced due to the delay these measures impose.

-- cascading effects - electricity grids and gas pipelines are strongly interconnected across Europe and well beyond the EU.
-An outage in one country might trigger blackouts or shortages of supply in other areas and countries
+Electricity grids and gas pipelines are strongly interconnected across Europe and well beyond the EU.
+An outage in one country might trigger blackouts or shortages of supply in other areas and countries.

-- combined legacy systems with new technologies - many elements of the energy system were designed and built well before cybersecurity considerations came into play.
-This legacy now needs to interact with the most recent state-of-the-art equipment for automation and control, such as smart meters or connected appliances, and devices from the 'Internet of Things' without being exposed to cyber-threats
+Many elements of the energy system were designed and built well before cybersecurity considerations came into play.
+This legacy now needs to interact with the most recent state-of-the-art equipment for automation and control, such as smart meters or connected appliances, and devices from the 'Internet of Things' without being exposed to cyber-threats.

 Tackling cybersecurity challenges

-Outside the scope of the package, the regulation on gas security of supply also includes provisions to consider cybersecurity as part of Member States' national risk assessments.
+Outside the scope of the package, the Regulation on gas security of supply ((EU) 2017/1938) also includes provisions to consider cybersecurity, as part of EU countries’ national risk assessments.

-Since cooperation and trust among stakeholders and among Member States is key when it comes to cybersecurity, due to the potential cascading and cross-border effects, the Commission is working to raise awareness and to promote broad discussions in the energy sector.
-To that end, in June 2018 the Commission initiated a dedicated work stream on energy under the NIS Cooperation Group, which was established in the NIS Directive and which aims to exchange best practices between Member States on identification, mitigation and management of cyber risks.
+Since cooperation and trust among stakeholders and EU countries is key when it comes to cybersecurity, due to the potential cascading and cross-border effects, the Commission is working to raise awareness and to promote broad discussions in the energy sector.
+To that end, the Commission has set up specific work efforts on cybersecurity in the energy sector under the NIS Cooperation Group, which was established in the NIS Directive and which aims to exchange best practices between EU countries on identification, mitigation and management of cyber risks.

 Meetings and events

-The Commission has organised two big events on cybersecurity in energy:
+The Commission has organised 3 big events on cybersecurity in energy

-- A high-level roundtable meeting on cybersecurity in energy in Rome in March 2017 (meeting minutes)
+- A roundtable meeting on cybersecurity in energy in Rome in March 2017 (meeting minutes)

-- A high-level event on cybersecurity in the energy sector in Brussels in October 2018.
+- An event on cybersecurity in the energy sector in Brussels in October 2018.